• Skip to main content

 Seafood Pasta:

 Another ideal recipe for leftover lobster meat is a pan of seafood pasta.
-Use your favorite recipe like Pasta with White Wine Sauce, Scampi Pasta or Lemon Ricotta Pasta, and substitute your lobster leftovers in place of shrimp or scallops.
-Or if you have just a little leftover lobster, add it in combination with another seafood.
+Use your favorite recipe like Creamy Lobster Pasta or use Pasta with White Wine Sauce or Scampi Pasta and substitute your lobster leftovers in place of shrimp or scallops.

 Creating a lobster mac and cheese is another great option for using leftover lobster, but beware of baked macaroni recipes that require long cook times, as that may dry out your delicate lobster.